14 Incredible Things to do in Guilin

 How many days should I spend in Guilin?

-We spent a week in Guilin and the surrounding areas and this was the perfect amount of time.
+We spent a week in Guilin and the surrounding areas and this was the perfect amount of time to cover the major things to do in Guilin.
 Many people suggest a shorter trip, but I think that if you spend less time you will be missing out on the best bits!

-China is a vast country and if you want to make the most out of your trip to Guilin then I suggest you allow a week.
+China is a vast country and if you want to make the most out of your trip to Guilin then I suggest you allow a week to do all of the things to do in Guilin.
 This allows for travel time to and from the destination as well as travel around the area.
 What many people don’t realise is that most things to do in Guilin are not actually in Guilin at all!
 As a result, you need to allow time to get to these places (most are within a 60-90 minute drive from the city).

 Also, it rains a lot in Guilin.
 As with most mountainous areas, the weather forecast can be very unreliable.
 Micro-climates can make it very difficult to predict the weather.
 If it is raining, foggy or there is low-lying cloud then you will not be able to see the views that you have come to Guilin to see.
 This is another reason that I recommend you spend at least a week in Guilin- to increase your chances of good weather days!